Summary of our market study

-The global cured meat market, valued at $319.6 billion in 2020, is expected to reach $497 billion by 2030, growing at a CAGR of 4.8%.
-After a pandemic-induced decline in 2020, the Italian cured meat industry rebounded with a production increase of 7% in 2021, achieving a total production of 1.169 million tons.
+The global cured meats market, valued at $319.6 billion in 2020, is expected to reach $497 billion by 2030, growing 4.8 percent.
+After a pandemic-induced decline in 2020, the Italian cured meat industry has recovered with a 7 percent increase in production in 2021, reaching 1.169 million tons.

 Get all the information you need